 Specialization: You can hire a freelance accountant for a specific task eg. bookkeeping, taxes, audits, etc.

 Flexibility: You make the contract.
 It can be something short-term, where you only pay for the work needed.
 You could contract with someone on a long-term basis for consistency.
+Or select someone who is willing to be an in house contractor for full collaboration.

 Low Overhead: You are not responsible for the same expenditures that come with having an employee.
 You don’t pay for a benefits package.
 Training in accounting software will be at no cost to you.